jphong125/stellaapic/Writerside/topics/Create-User.md

 # Create User

 ## Overview
-Using this method Casino Operator will create player’s account within the Lucky Monaco system.
-This method should be called before player is sent to the Lucky Monaco’s games.
+Using this method Casino Operator will create player’s account within the Stella system.
+This method should be called before player is sent to the Stella’s games.

 ## Request